NASA-Planetary-Science/sbpy/docs/sbpy/data.rst

     >>> print(orb)  # doctest:+ELLIPSIS
     <sbpy.data.orbit.Orbit object at ...>

+   One quick note on building `~sbpy.data.DataClass` objects from
+   dictionaries: dictionaries have no intrinsic order.
+In dictionary ``elements`` as defined here, there is no guarantee that ``'a'`` will always be located before ``'e'`` when reading out the dictionary item by item, which happens when the data table is built in the background.
+Hence, the order of the resulting data table columns has to be considered random.
+If you want to force a specific order on the columns in your data table, you can use and `~collections.OrderedDict` instead of a simple dictionary.
+The order of elements in an `~collections.OrderedDict` will be the same as the order of the data table columns.

 2. Now assume that you want to build an `~sbpy.data.Ephem` object holding RA, Dec, and observation midtime for some target that you observed.
 In this case, you could provide a list of three